briankoser/sfc-listeners-guide/episodes/0171-robert-downey-jr-becomes-a-real-boy-and-other-news.md

   - Disney will give Jerry Bruckheimer smaller budgets after The Lone Ranger bombed
 future_episodes:
   - How to fix superhero comics
+stan_lee:
+  - Spider-Man is the only hyphenated superhero, and he was hyphenated to differentiate him from Superman.

 last_listen: 2019-02-04
 recommendation: no